 VM launch policies (Always On/Always Off/Manual)

-VM placement management (Affinity/Antiaffinity)
+VM placement rules (Affinity/Antiaffinity)

 Data storage